-Northeast Philadelphia is a sizable section of our fine city with nearly ¼ of the total population residing here.
+Northeast Philadelphia is a sizable section of Philadelphia with nearly ¼ of the total population residing here.
 Bound by the Delaware River to the east, Bucks County to the north, Montgomery County to the west, and Adams Avenue to the south.

 Modern day homebuyers are highly attracted to the unique and close knit community atmosphere of these various neighborhoods, each with a style all their own.